books The Ultimate Guide to Jira Backlog Grooming. Get your free ebook >

 Epics

-In the sample project below, there are seven epics, each representing different phases of a project.
-Within each epic, there are smaller tasks that, once completed, will contribute towards the overall project completion.
+Take the below example for instance.
+There are seven epics, each representing different phases of a project.
+Within each epic, there are smaller tasks that, once completed, will contribute towards the overall completion of the project.

 Group similarly themed issues together under suitable epics for better project clarity.